Gabriela-Hector/project2/README.md

 # Ya-Va Project

-Ya-Va is new project created by two web development students.
+"Ya-Va" is project created by two web development students.

 It's a platform that provides a simple and easier way of collaboration to both people who want to collaborate and people who look for collaboration.

-Collaborate has never been so easy!
+Collaborating has never been so easy!

 ## End Points